 Blue Princess Verbena

 If your garden gets plenty of sunlight, this is a great flower for your flower beds.
 Residential lawn care specialists can plant this flower and then let it bloom.
 It will continue to produce lavender blooms as long as you prune it every so often.
 This flower prefers dry soil, which is exactly what we have in most regions of Texas.

 Many of our Frisco area lawn care clients want roses to grow on their property regardless of how difficult it can be.
 This light pink rose is one of the most easily grown roses and thrives in the hot Texas climate.
 We recommend it to many of our clients that want to add a little pink to their flower beds.

 Executive Lawn Care Plants Vibrant Flower Beds

 If you’d like a beautiful flower bed on your commercial or residential property, then we can help you with that.
-We serve clients in the Dallas areas of Frisco, Plano, Allen, Mckinney, and Carrollton.
 Enjoy watching your flower beds bloom all season long.
 Get in touch with us today to schedule your appointment.